google/quiver-dart/CONTRIBUTING.md

      Atlassian's
      [tutorial](https://www.atlassian.com/git/tutorials/rewriting-history).
    * During code review, go ahead and pile up commits addressing review comments.
-Once you get an LGTM (looks good to me) on the review, we'll ask you to squash your commits one last time, then we'll be good to merge!
+Once you get an LGTM (looks good to me) on the review, we'll squash your commits and merge!
+   * If you're not already listed as an author in `pubspec.yaml`, remember to add yourself and claim your rightful place amongst the Quiverati.